sSolal/Endive/ROADMAP.md

 ### Open questions

-*   When matching to a pattern such as 0 | [P], should it be able to match "0 = 0" ?
+*   When matching to a pattern such as 0 | #P, should it be able to match "0 = 0" ?
 How do we give the user the ability to make that match?